Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Conclusion and outlook

 In this article, we have purposefully focused on an apparently `simple' regime of the two dimensional Hubbard model (simple square lattice, weak coupling, half filling) with three goals in mind: (i) assessing the ability of state-of-the-art computational methods to address the physics of this model at finite temperature, through the computation of a range of one-particle and two-particle observables (ii) providing an extensive assessment of basically {\it all} many-body methods currently available for this purpose, by comparing them to two very different Monte Carlo methods (DQMC and DiagMC) serving as benchmarks and, importantly (iii) investigating the rich physics associated with the different regimes and crossovers found in this model, as it evolves upon cooling from a high-temperature incoherent regime into a momentum-differentiated metal and eventually into an insulating regime with a pseudogap, and elucidating the nature and role of spin fluctuations in these different regimes.

 It is satisfying to observe that the two benchmark methods considered in this article are successful at computing the properties of this model throughout the metallic regime and are in excellent agreement with each other.
 However, we also found that they face rather severe limitations when attempting to reach low temperatures, to the extent that only the onset of the pseudogap regime can be reached.
 Indeed, the pseudogap is associated with an exponentially growing antiferromagnetic correlation length which requires prohibitively large systems to be simulated with DQMC, while DiagMC, which in contrast works directly in the thermodynamic limit, is faced with convergence issues when summing the perturbative series at low-$T$.
-We are hopeful that this can be overcome by using recent improvements of diagrammatic Monte Carlo based on the CDet algorithm \cite{Rossi2017}, together with improved schemes to improve the ability to resum the perturbative series.
+We are hopeful that this can be overcome by using recent improvements of diagrammatic Monte Carlo based on the CDet algorithm \cite{Rossi2017}, together with improved schemes for summing the perturbative series.

 Many of the methods considered in this article use the dynamical mean field theory (DMFT) as a starting point and treat spatial fluctuations beyond this starting point to various degrees of approximation.
 Obviously, the chosen regime of parameters puts DMFT very much out of its 'comfort zone' since the physics at low-$T$ is dominated by long-range spatial fluctuations which in two dimensions also prevent long-range order at any non-zero temperature.
 Nonetheless we have emphasized and documented that, when properly interpreted, DMFT provides a useful initial description of the different regimes.
-Furthermore, it provides a highly accurate determination of the local (momentum-averaged) self-energy not only at high-$T$ but also through most of the metallic regime, which is remarkable given that the correlation length reaches values as large as ten lattice spacings there.
+Indeed, in the low-$T$ pseudogap regime when the correlation length is large, describing the system as long-range ordered is a reasonable mean-field starting point.
+Furthermore, remarkably, we found that DMFT provides a highly accurate determination of the local (momentum-averaged) self-energy, not only at high-$T$ as expected, but also through most of the metallic regime.
+This is a striking observation given that the correlation length reaches values as large as ten lattice spacing in this regime, and we further comment below on the physical reason explaining this finding.

 Because of the very large correlation length at low-$T$, cluster extensions of DMFT are not the best route to follow in this parameter regime of the Hubbard model.
 Although they succeed in describing the momentum-differentiated metallic regime in satisfactory agreement with the benchmarks, huge cluster sizes would be required to properly capture the pseudogap regime.
 Cluster extensions of DMFT are much better equipped for addressing strong coupling regimes with shorter correlation lengths.